 La Revista, The British Spanish Magazine, December 2017, nº 245

 ‘I think Catalan society is more or less evenly split into two blocs, and whoever wins will win by a very small margin.
 In fact, the outcome I am predicting right now is almost a repeat of the 2015 election results.
 In other words, a situation in which the pro-independence parties would have more seats, […]

-Charles Powell has been appointed a Companion of the Most Distinguished Order of St Michael and St George (CMG) in recognition of his services to British-Spanish relations in the 2017 Queen’s Birthday Honours list.
+Charles Powell was invested a Companion of the Most Distinguished Order of St Michael and St George for services to British-Spanish relations by HRH The Prince of Wales at Buckingham Palace